Claude Fable 5 found a live bug on my site on day one, so I made it compete with Opus and Sonnet

 The pricing comparison further down this page: here is how it got made, today, in one sitting.
 This is the kind of work I mean.

+- One edit, in English.
 Wrote the pricing comparison once, in the canonical language, as the only source of truth.

+- A surgical splice, not a re-translation.
 A script translated only the new block into seven languages and slotted it under the right heading, leaving every existing hand-fixed translation untouched.

+- The part no launch post shows.
 It took four passes.
-DeepL read 'credits' as film credits, 'model card' as an RPG character sheet, '$5 input, $25 output' as buy and sell prices.
+DeepL read “credits” as film credits, “model card” as an RPG character sheet, “$5 input, $25 output” as buy and sell prices.
 I read every line and fixed the meaning.
 The model did the volume, I owned the judgment.

+- Shipped.
 The build passing, 560 tests, pushed to main.
 Eight languages consistent.
 One session.

 The translator handled eight languages in seconds.
 It also got the meaning wrong four times.
 Neither of those is a surprise, and both are the job.
 A stronger model shifts that line: fewer passes, less of my judgment spent on cleanup.